Start with safe defaults

 How Agent Profiles behave

 CloudEval owns the profile catalog.
-Chat, CLI, and MCP all use the same public profile ids, labels, starter prompts, and capability hints.| Field | What it controls |
+Chat, CLI, and MCP all use the same public profile ids, labels, starter prompts, capability hints, and server-side answer contracts.How profiles shape a run

 Agent Profiles do not create a separate product workflow.
 They shape the normal CloudEval review path:- The user chooses